NCPlyn/ProtogenHelmet-ESP32/README.md

 	1. for ring LEDs in the ears (animated or coded);
 	2. for leds under the eyes (can be repurposed for something else)
 - Provides a WiFi AP with **site to control** your protogen (choose animation; change color,brightness,tilt anims,triggers...)
-	- Has copy of a **Animator** , so you can make, edit or test the animations on the fly.
+	- Has copy of an **Animator** , so you can make, edit or test the animations on the fly.
 Frame by frame, pixel by pixel.
 - You can change your animations/faces either by:
 	1. Cycling them using a button from the ESP;
 	2. Choosing on the WiFi site on a phone;